How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 This is a survey of individual bloggers, not companies or brands which happen to have a blog section on their website.

-The respondents to this survey are a combination of subscribers to my Productive Blogging email list, students on one of my blogging courses and members of my Productive Blogging Community Facebook Group.
+The respondents to this survey are a combination of subscribers to my Productive Blogging email list, students on one of my blogging courses, members of the Digital Product Success Academy, members of my Productive Blogging Community Facebook Group OR email subscribers of one of my partners (listed above).

 As a result of this, the data skews towards bloggers from English speaking countries (in particular the UK, the USA, Canada, Australia and New Zealand) and also bloggers who are focused on earning money from their blogs and blogging more productively.